AxtonGrams/terraform-provider-wiz/docs/resources/project_cloud_account_link.md

 page_title: "wiz_project_cloud_account_link Resource - terraform-provider-wiz"
 subcategory: ""
 description: |-
-  Please either use this resource or the embedded set of Cloud Account Links in the wiz_project resource.
-Link of a Project to a Cloud Account.
+  Associate a cloud subscription with a project.
+Use either this resource or the cloudaccountlink block set for the wiz_project, never both.
 ---

 # wiz_project_cloud_account_link (Resource)

-Please either use this resource or the embedded set of Cloud Account Links in the wiz_project resource.
-Link of a Project to a Cloud Account.
+Associate a cloud subscription with a project.
+Use either this resource or the cloud_account_link block set for the wiz_project, never both.

 ## Example Usage